 Sara Fournier

-Currently principal clinical team lead at Rho, Sara Fournier has over 11 years of clinical research experience across Phase 1 – 3 studies.
+Currently manager, clinical operations at Rho, Sara Fournier has over 11 years of clinical research experience across Phase 1 – 3 studies.

 Dedicating the first part of her career to pediatric asthma and allergy studies, she worked in the Asthma and Allergy Disease Group within the NIAID Division of Allergy, Immunology, and Transplantation (DAIT) Statistical and Clinical Coordinating Center.
 Here, she conducted trials which focused on understanding how the environment, allergens, and genetics interact with the immune system to cause asthma and exacerbate its symptoms.
 True to her nature and knack for developing and maintaining strong relationships, Ms. Fournier still keeps in touch with many of the PIs and site staff from this period of her career